 As well as your mortgage and monthly costs such as home insurance and utility bills, there are other costs to factor in when you work out your home-buying budget.

-Arrangement fee: Many mortgages come with an arrangement fee.
+Product fee: Many mortgages come with a product fee.
 You can pay this upfront or it can be added to the loan.

 Valuation fee: This covers a basic inspection of the property on behalf of the lender so they can see whether it’s suitable for them to lend money on.